-Whenever the emergency inhaler is used, the incident must be recorded in the corresponding record of administration.
+Whenever the emergency inhaler is used, the incident must be recorded in the corresponding record of administration via MedicalTracker.
+The inhaler is cleaned and disinfected and stored away to be reused.

-Whenever the emergency inhaler is used, the incident must also be recorded on the school's records, indicating where the attack took place, how much medication was given, and by whom, and the student's parents will be informed in writing.
+Whenever the emergency inhaler is used, the incident must also be recorded on the school's records, indicating where the attack took place, how much medication was given, and by whom, and the student's parents will be informed via MedicalTracker.

-13. Emergency Anaphylaxis
+13. Emergency anaphylaxis

 King Edward VI School keeps a supply of Adrenaline Auto-injectors for use in emergencies when a student's own AAI is not available.
-These are kept in 'emergency anaphylaxis kits'.
+These are kept in 'the secure medical cupboard.

-Emergency anaphylaxis kits contain the following:

-1 or more AAI(s).

-- •Instructions on how to use the device(s).

-- •Instructions on storage of the AAI device(s).

-- •Manufacturer's information.

-•A checklist of injectors, identified by their batch number and expiry date with monthly checks recorded.

-- •A note of the arrangements for replacing the injectors. - •A list of students to whom the AAI can be administered. - •An administration record.
+- We keep 1 or more AAI(s). - Instructions on how to use the device(s). - Instructions on storage of the AAI device(s). - Manufacturer's information. - A checklist of injectors, identified by their batch number and expiry date with monthly checks recorded. - A note of the arrangements for replacing the injectors. - A list of students to whom the AAI can be administered. - An administration record.